 DCAF supports national and local efforts to improve the gender balance amongst security forces and works to promote the security needs of all Palestinians.
 Since 2009, DCAF implemented several projects on women and security, which aimed to assist the Palestinian security forces, in particular, Gender Units in the Security Forces, in strengthening the capacity of its personnel to deliver their services in a gender-sensitive manner, and to contribute to their understanding of human rights and international regulations, such as the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) and the United Nations Security Council Resolution 1325 (UNSCR 1325).

 Ministry of Interior:

 DCAF in cooperation with the Ministry of Interior implemented the following activities:

-DCAF in cooperation with Human Rights and Democracy Media Centre (SHAMS) have been working jointly on a community safety project since 2008.
-As a result of the partnership,
+In cooperation with Human Rights and Democracy Media Centre (SHAMS), we have worked on community safety projects since 2008.
+As a result of the partnership:

 Facilitating Palestinian national reconciliation:

 DCAF worked on facilitating Palestinian national reconciliation by improving the human rights situation in Gaza.
 This contributed towards reducing grievances and maintaining institutional coherence between the West Bank and Gaza.

 DCAF contributes to the development of strategic management skills and structures to enable representatives of the Palestinian authorities to adjust their planning to the strategic environment.

 Ministry of Interior:

 National Prevention Mechanisms